But how exactly does a stethoscope work?

 You should avoid these if you want to avoid causing damage to your stethoscope.

-This can safely disinfect the device without damaging any of the materials.
-To prevent spreading infection from patient to patient, you should wipe your stethoscope down between each patient contact.
+Note: To prevent spreading infection from patient to patient, you should wipe your stethoscope down between each patient contact.

 Final Thoughts

-The parts of a stethoscope include the ear tips, ear tubes, tubing, and chest piece.
+The parts of a stethoscope include the eartips, ear tubes, tubing, and chest piece.
 Each part plays an important role in the function of the device.

 Written by: